bencyna/calendule/README.md

 ![image Events](./assets/screenshot2.jpg)

 The above two images show what the page looks like on our dashboard and post pages.
-The below image is an exmaple of code written for the application showing the single post html and also our post routes.
+The below image is an exmaple of code written for the application showing getting bookings data and also some front end code.

 ![REACT code used](./assets/screenshot3.jpg)